ZazaMastro/Playhub-Gaming-Mode/README.md

 Playhub Gaming Mode is a console mode for a Windows living-room PC.
 It keeps the current Windows user account and switches between two shells:

-- Desktop Mode: standard Windows desktop with Explorer.
+- Desktop Mode: your normal Windows PC installation with no changes.
 - Gaming Mode: a controller-first Steam Big Picture session with Sunshine and Decky Loader prepared before Steam starts (so you can also turn on your PC and stream it wherever you want with Moonlight).

-The goal is a cleaner couch gaming experience without bullshit Microsoft services (except for the gaming ones obviously).
+The goal is a cleaner couch gaming experience without Windows bullshit services (except for the gaming ones obviously).

 ## Features